opensafely/documentation/docs/getting-started.md

     GitHub".

-    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear.
-This may take a little bit longer the first time a workspace is started.
+    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear. **This may take a little bit longer the first time a workspace is started, perhaps 30 seconds to a minute.**

     ![Gitpod's workspace showing the editor, terminal and Explorer.](images/gitpod-workspace.png)